RushiK8626/Travelling-Salesman-Problem/README.md

 ## Licence

-This program is open-source and can be freely used and modified for educational and research purposes.
+This program is open-source and can be freely used and modified for educational purposes.